JarateKing/dotfiles/readme.md

 # NixOS Dotfiles

 This repo includes my dotfiles used for NixOS.
+A lot of this should be transferable to other distros and not depend specifically on NixOS, but I can't guarantee everything will work.
+I've attempted to make things fairly usable and general-purpose, but as they're dotfiles they are very opinionated.

 ## Usage